 ||Welcome To The Education Resource!

-HistoryLink Elementary is a suite of essays written for students in third and fourth grade who are studying Washington State History and for all beginning readers who want to learn more about Washington.
-The selected essays focus on important people, places, and events in Washington history, and align with themes or topics addressed in elementary school textbooks.
-Each essay is based on an existing HistoryLink essay or essays.
-Curricular materials -- aligned with state academic standards -- have been prepared for each essay and additional resources have been identified and listed.
+A suite of essays called HistoryLink Elementary is now available for lower-level readers.
+These are written for students in third and fourth grade who are studying our state's history and for all beginning readers who want to learn more about Washington.
+The selected essays focus on important people, places, and events, and align with themes or topics addressed in elementary-school textbooks.
+Curricular materials -- aligned with state academic standards -- have been prepared for each elementary-level essay, and additional resources have been identified and listed.